Wait for it...

 If you're developing a client application that will query HL7 FHIR® data sources enabled by EMR Direct Interoperability Engine, please refer to the following resources:

-FHIR STU3 API Documentation
+FHIR R4 API Documentation (USCDI v3)

-FHIR R4 API Documentation
+FHIR R4 API Documentation (USCDI v1)

 API Terms of Use